 Protection of Husbands

 Men are not the only abusers.
 On one occasion a wife was caught physically assaulting her husband.
 She was hitting her husband with her fists.
 The home was filled with violence and the children saw her beating their dad.
 He would protect his head and let her beat on him.
 Physical violence was common place in the home.
-This wife violated God’s command of showing her husband respect and love (Eph.
-5:33; Titus 2:4-5; 1 Pet.
+This wife violated God’s command of showing her husband respect and love (Ephesians 5:33; Titus 2:4-5; 1 Pet.
 3:1-6).
 There are few scriptures that deal with abuse of husbands since they are usually the stronger partner in the relationship.

 Biblical Principle For Separation